jpasqua/PurpleHaze/README.md

 ### Services
 The following services play a role in providing parts of the functionality:

- - [Blynk](https://blynk.io): Provides a repository of air quality data and the ability to view it using a mobile app.
-If you decide not to use Blynk, you can still view data directly using a web browser.
  - Services used by WebThing
 	 - [Google Maps](https://developers.google.com/maps/documentation): Used for geocoding and reverse geocoding.
 Though not absolutely necessary, it does make using the system a bit more convenient.
 	 - [TimeZoneDB](https://timezonedb.com): Used to get local time and time zone data.
 This is used to timestamp data.
 It is necessary for the operation of *PurpleHaze*.